This is an all time favorite comfort food, made even better with the addition of Churn!

-This is one of my favorite comfort foods, and this recipe is my go-to when making it at home.
-The sauce is creamy and sweet, and the acidity from the tomato paste really brightens up the sauce.
-Omitted are canned crushed or diced tomatoes - this is intentional.
-The tomato paste brings it all to the table, while just a little bit of salted pasta water loosens it up to the perfect consistency.
+The sauce is creamy and sweet, and the acidity from the tomato paste really helps to brighten up the sauce.
+Omitted are canned crushed or diced tomatoes - you don't need 'em!
+The tomato paste brings it all to the table, while just a little bit of salted pasta water thickens it up to the perfect consistency.

 5 tbsp. of bruschetta butter

 1 lb.
 Rigatoni

 1/2 cup parmesan (freshly grated, the more the merrier!)

 crushed red pepper and fresh ground pepper to serve

 1) Get your pasta water salted and boiling